aanc/tmux-ssh-handler/README.md

 # How ?

-It depends.

-## Ubuntu 15.04 - Unity

 - Clone this repo somewhere
-- Create a file in `~/.local/share/applications/ssh-handler.sh` with the following content (update the `Exec` line with your specifics) :
+- Create a file in `~/.local/share/applications/ssh-handler.desktop` with the following content (update the `Exec` line with your specifics) :

 ```
 [Desktop Entry]
 Type=Application
 Name=SSH Handler
-Exec=/home/adrien/.local/bin/tmux-ssh-handler.sh %u
+Exec=/home/you/.local/bin/tmux-ssh-handler.sh %u
 Icon=utilities-terminal
 StartupNotify=false
 MimeType=x-scheme-handler/ssh
 ```

+- Copy file `tmux-ssh-handler.sh` to `~/.local/bin/tmux-ssh-handler.sh` (create `~/.local/bin` if needed)

-- Ask your environment to use this config file to handle ssh links
+- Ask your environment to use this config file to handle ssh links :

 ```
 $ xdg-mime default ssh-handler.desktop x-scheme-handler/ssh